zkwzk/ExcelK/README.md

 # ExcelK
-ExcelK is a library writen by Kotlin which provide a declaration way for extracting the data from an excel to a DAO model
+ExcelK is a library writen by Kotlin which provide a declaration way for extracting the data from an excel to a list of entity object

 ## Usage
 Let say we have below Excel file